Sales Prospecting Sales Funnel Lead Qualification

 Is this the best time for my lead to buy my solution?

-A suave sales rep never forgets to assess whether the timing is right.
+A savvy sales rep never forgets to assess whether the timing is right.
 It could be the wrong time for a variety of reasons; the commonest is a lack of budget or an ongoing contract with another vendor.
 If the timing is not right, be genuine about wishing them well and defer your efforts to a better time (don’t forget to ask when they are likely to have the budget or when their current contract is up for renewal).
-Check in with a Christmas or Thanksgiving greeting, perhaps, so that they don’t forget you.

 Ask questions like: